pmq20/node-packer/README.md

 ## Usage

     nodec [OPTION]...
 [ENTRANCE]
-    If `ENTRANCE` was not provided, then a single Node.js interpreter executable will be produced.

       -r, --root=DIR                   Specifies the path to the root of the application -o, --output=FILE                Specifies the path of the output file -d, --tmpdir=DIR                 Specifies the directory for temporary files